smikhalevski/roqueform/packages/react/README.md

 planetField.addError('Too far away');
 ```

-The `FieldRenderer` component subscribes to the given field instance and re-renders children when the field is notified:
+The `FieldRenderer` component subscribes to the given field instance and re-renders children when an event is dispatched
+onto the field:

 ```tsx
 import { FieldRenderer, useField } from '@roqueform/react';